 “A lot of people see Passive House as restrictive and quite strict.
 But it is broad, and it allows for freedom and architectural expression.”

 The fundamental principles of the approach include passive solar design, a highly insulated and well-sealed building envelope with minimised thermal breaks, high-performance glazing and an emphasis on indoor environmental quality in terms of ventilation and air quality.

-When all of these principles are implemented, the result is buildings that deliver wellbeing and comfort for occupants, Parry says.
+When all of these principles are implemented, the result is buildings that deliver wellbeing and comfort for occupants, Clare says.

 Passive House is not an approach that relies on the latest whizz-bang technology.

-“It is a level of simplicity,” Parry says.
+“It is a level of simplicity,” Clare says.